brycewray/hugo-site/content/posts/2019/08/backtracking-to-big-g.md

 "Unfortunately, your honor, this seemingly noble and well-intentioned course of action was derailed yesterday, as shown here&nbsp;.&nbsp;.&nbsp;."

-{{< twitscrn imageUrl="Twitter_1165327910078681088.png" alt="Tweet from @BryceWrayTX, 2019-08-24: Full disclosure: I dumped my long-standing @Google account recently, but found the resulting inconveniences greater than I’d anticipated, so have created another one. #PragmaticButNotProud" width="1182" height="468" twitterUrl="https://twitter.com/BryceWrayTX/status/1165327910078681088" >}}
+{{< twitscrn imageUrl="Twitter_1165327910078681088.png" alt="Tweet from @BryceWrayTX, 2019-08-24: Full disclosure: I dumped my long-standing @Google account recently, but found the resulting inconveniences greater than I'd anticipated, so have created another one. #PragmaticButNotProud" width="1182" height="468" twitterUrl="https://twitter.com/BryceWrayTX/status/1165327910078681088" >}}

 ".&nbsp;.&nbsp;. and here .&nbsp;.&nbsp;."

-{{< twitscrn imageUrl="Twitter_1165328656392232960.png" alt="Tweet from @BryceWrayTX, 2019-08-24: ...one of those inconveniences being that I still have a Chromebook which, on occasion, is helpful for testing things—and, while you can use it as a “guest,” that’s not ideal (by design, of course)." width="1182" height="510" twitterUrl="https://twitter.com/BryceWrayTX/status/1165328656392232960" >}}
+{{< twitscrn imageUrl="Twitter_1165328656392232960.png" alt="Tweet from @BryceWrayTX, 2019-08-24: ...one of those inconveniences being that I still have a Chromebook which, on occasion, is helpful for testing things---and, while you can use it as a “guest,” that's not ideal (by design, of course)." width="1182" height="510" twitterUrl="https://twitter.com/BryceWrayTX/status/1165328656392232960" >}}

 ".&nbsp;.&nbsp;. and here .&nbsp;.&nbsp;."

 {{< twitscrn imageUrl="Twitter_1165357162551545857.png" alt="Tweet from @BryceWrayTX, 2019-08-24: Reactivated Google Analytics on my site.
 Debating whether to keep the new Netlify Analytics --- former brings in massive data and has a free tier, latter is rudimentary yet has no free tier.
 Site brings in no $$.
-Guess I know which way I’ll end up, but not thrilled about it." width="1182" height="572" twitterUrl="https://twitter.com/BryceWrayTX/status/1165357162551545857" >}}
+Guess I know which way I'll end up, but not thrilled about it." width="1182" height="572" twitterUrl="https://twitter.com/BryceWrayTX/status/1165357162551545857" >}}

-“---and, as the defendant surmised in this most recent exhibit before the court, he did indeed end up stopping the usage of the tracking-free alternative, thus compounding his crime by no longer supporting it at the same time he was returning the Evil G Empire's tracking code to its former access to his site and its visitors.
+"---and, as the defendant surmised in this most recent exhibit before the court, he did indeed end up stopping the usage of the tracking-free alternative, thus compounding his crime by no longer supporting it at the same time he was returning the Evil G Empire's tracking code to its former access to his site and its visitors.

-“In cases like this, we would normally advise our client to claim insanity and/or throw himself at the mercy of the court, but neither course seems wise in this case---particularly since there long has been plenty of doubt about our client's sanity and we are reasonably certain the court shares our distaste for our client's actions.
+"In cases like this, we would normally advise our client to claim insanity and/or throw himself at the mercy of the court, but neither course seems wise in this case---particularly since there long has been plenty of doubt about our client's sanity and we are reasonably certain the court shares our distaste for our client's actions.

 "The attorney for the defense now requests to be relieved from this case, due to that distaste and its inevitable effect on the client's right to a fair trial despite his dastardly deed."